 - Perform pre-and post-trip safety vehicle inspections at every stop – beginning and end of each trip

-- Verify log of driving activities within ten days
+- Verify log of driving activities within 10 days

-- Comply with DOT log regulations by using an onboard computer system
+- Comply with DOT log regulations by using on-board computer system

 - Accountable for the vehicle and product